 Read more about driving your own car here.

-Read more about refunds and zExpense here and here.
+Read more about refunds and zExpense on SDUnet here or on the department page here.

 SDU covers the costs of taxi travel when it is deemed necessary for completing a journey.
 If you have an SDU credit card, we receive a discount with Dantaxi.
 You may use a taxi in the following situations: